TriumphLLC/Blend4Web/doc_src/project_manager.rst

 The ``[Back to Projects]`` button can be used to return to the Project Manager's main page, while the ``[Help]`` button can be used to access the :ref:`Help file <create_new_project>`.

-1) Project name is used to name project directories such as "apps_dev/project_name", "deploy/assets/project_name", "blender/project_name" and "deploy/apps/project_name".
+1) Project name is used to name project directories such as "projects/project_name", "projects/project_name/assets", "projects/project_name/blender" and "projects/project_name/build".
 2) Project title as shown in the browser.
 3) Project author’s name.
 4) Add application templates.
-Standard application templates: html file, css file, js file will be added to the project directory "apps_dev/project_name".
+Standard application templates: html file, css file, js file will be added to the project directory "projects/project_name".
 5) Add scene templates.
-Standard json file will be added to the "deploy/assets/project_name" directory; blend file will be added to the "blender/project_name" directory.
+Standard json file will be added to the "projects/project_name/assets" directory; blend file will be added to the "projects/project_name/blender" directory.
 6) Use Material Library.
-Blend files of the material library will be copied to the project directory "blender/project_name", while the asset files will be copied to "deploy/assets/project_name" folder.
+Blend files of the material library will be copied to the project directory "projects/project_name/blender", while the asset files will be copied to "projects/project_name/assets" folder.
 7) Copy project manager script.
 The project.py script will be copied to the project directory.
-8) All project files will be located in the same directory.
-It is preferable to use this option in small projects, such as lessons and examples.
-Only ``Web Player JSON`` and ``Web Player HTML`` project types are available for this option.
-9) Project’s type.
+8) Project’s type.
 Several options are available:

     * ``External`` - Project Manager will use engine files in the ``deploy/apps/common/`` directory to run the project.